“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Eravikulam National Park, Kerala

-Home to one of the endangered species, Nilgiri Tahr, the Eravikulam National Park that covers an area of 97 square kilometers and ranges from an altitude of 1,200 meters to 2,700 meters is another popular eco-tourism place in Kerala.
-The park comprises of high altitude grasslands and is crisscrossed by several perennial streams that merge to form the tributaries of the Periyar River, Cauvery River, and Chalakudiyar River.
-The Lakkom Water Falls on the course of Pampar River is one of the major attractions in Eravikulam National Park.
+Home to one of the endangered species, Nilgiri Tahr, the Eravikulam National Park that covers an area of 97 square kilometres and ranges from an altitude of 1,200 metres to 2,700 metres is another popular ecotourism place in Kerala.
+The park comprises high altitude grasslands and is crisscrossed by several perennial streams that merge to form the tributaries of the Periyar River, Cauvery River, and Chalakudy River.
+The Lakkam Waterfalls on the course of Pampar River is one of the major attractions in Eravikulam National Park.
 The park is a haven for wildlife enthusiasts as it houses a wide range of animals, birds, insects, amphibians and plants.
 Further, one can also indulge in activities like forest trails, trekking and wildlife photography.

 Where to stay: Tea Valley Resort, Munnar